isl-org/Open3D/docs/compilation.rst

     ...
     make uninstall

-.. tip:: You will need ``sudo`` to install Open3D to a system location.
+.. tip:: ``sudo`` may be needed to install Open3D to a system location.

-To link your C++ project against the Open3D C++ library, please refer to :ref:`create_cplusplus_project`, starting from
+To link a C++ project against the Open3D C++ library, please refer to :ref:`create_cplusplus_project`, starting from
 `this example CMake file <https://github.com/IntelVCL/Open3D/tree/master/docs/_static/C%2B%2B>`_.